 Okay, that was funy, but it was sad at the same time.
 How about the fact that you are wearing Interceptor Ceramic and not allowed to field, even if funded by your family, DragonSkin Body Armor.
 Not cool.....Dear Mon and Dad,

 Here I am six thousand miles away from home in a hostile war torn country and I am armed with a rifle made by the lowest bidder.

 Anyone ever felt that way?

-That was supposed to be sad.
+Could have been worse you could have been armed with an SA80!
+About the only good things to say are the magazines are a lot better than the M4....That was supposed to be sad.
 And it was true in my case.
 My M16 was junk and I carried several things else instead.

 Todays policies by both our government and some of its military leaders is one reason I changed careers.
 My heart and support is with those who serve our country more than you can imagine, but my own stubbornness and inability to follow stupid orders would make me a commander's nightmare.
 I didn't want brig time for having that character flaw.